MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/includes/javascript.md

 - An Azure subscription - [Create one for free](https://azure.microsoft.com/free/cognitive-services?azure-portal=true)
 - [LTS versions of Node.js](https://github.com/nodejs/release#release-schedule)
 - [TypeScript](https://www.typescriptlang.org/download/)
+- [Azure CLI](/cli/azure/install-azure-cli) used for passwordless authentication in a local development environment, create the necessary context by signing in with the Azure CLI.
 - An Azure OpenAI Service resource with the `gpt-35-turbo-instruct` model deployed.
 For more information about model deployment, see the [resource deployment guide](../how-to/create-resource.md).

 > [!div class="nextstepaction"]